aminabyaneh/contractive-diffusion-policy/README.md

 However, the same score-based modeling that provides diffusion policies with the flexibility to learn diverse behavior suffers from discretization and integration errors, requires large datasets for precise score matching, and experiences inconsistencies in action generation.

-We propose CDP by promoting contraction in the reverse diffusion process to mitigate solver errors, and to reduces unwanted action variance during the sampling process.
+We propose CDP which promotes contraction in the reverse diffusion process to mitigate solver errors, and to reduces unwanted action variance during the sampling process.

 ### Example implementation
-`CDP can be implemented by minimal modifications to ANY diffusion policy framework`, since our contribution targets the core diffusion sampling process.
+Since our methodology targets the core of the diffusion sampling process, CDP can be `implemented by minimal modifications to ANY diffusion policy framework`.

 ```python
 # Assuming a defined diffusion backbone during training